webpack-contrib/webpack-command/README.md

 This module requires a minimum of Node v6.14.0 and Webpack v4.0.0.

+`webpack-command` and `webpack-cli` cannot be installed at the same time, as they both export a bin file named `webpack`.
+When trying `webpack-command`, please `npm uninstall webpack-cli` first.

 ## Benefits

 `webpack-command` has many advantages over other CLI experiences for `webpack`.